 The expedition’s survey archaeology revealed Jezreel to be much larger than previously thought.
 Franklin and Ebeling, who will continue their work this summer, believe one intriguing area of further investigation will be the terrace, particularly the area overlooking the spring.
 LiDAR mapping revealed prominent building remains just below the surface that are not visible on the ground because of the area’s dense overgrowth.

-To learn more about the Jezreel Expedition and LiDAR mapping, read Norma Franklin and Jennie Ebeling, Archaeological Views, “Returning to Jezreel,” Biblical Archaeology Review, May/June 2013.
+To learn more about the Jezreel Expedition and LiDAR mapping, read the full Archaeological Views column “Returning to Jezreel” by Norma Franklin and Jennie Ebeling in the May/June 2013 issue of Biblical Archaeology Review.

 Not a BAS Library member yet?
 Join the BAS Library today.